wp-plugins/wp-greet/readme.txt

 	which was necessary to integrate wp-greet with NextGenGallery prior to version 1.1

+== update to  v1.7 ==
+IMPORTANT:
+   	Please be sure to deactivate and activate the plugin one time
+	beacause the database updates will only be executed during plugin activation

 == usage from v1.1 on ==
 1. Create a page or posting containing the tag [wp-greet].